Demystifying the complexity of sending international wires through SWIFT

 Let’s also consider a scenario where there are multiple intermediary banks involved.
 If Wells Fargo and Westpac do not have a direct relationship, nor do they both have direct relationships with HSBC, another intermediary bank will get involved.
 Wells Fargo will first transfer the money to HSBC.
 Then HSBC will transfer the money to another intermediary bank – let’s say Deutsche Bank in Frankfurt.
 Finally, Deutsche Bank will transfer the money to Westpac.
 In this scenario, the sender bank, the two intermediary banks, as well as the recipient bank could all levy a fee on the payment as the money passes through the chain of connections.

-As a result of this complicated process, SWIFT payments can take longer to process than domestic wire transfers, often taking about 3–9 working days.
+As a result of this complicated process, SWIFT payments can take 1–3 business days to be delivered, whereas domestic wires can often be delivered in the same business day.

 How are SWIFT payment fees levied?